 Travel Safe, Travel Healthy: Tips for Optimal Feminine Hygiene When You’re Away from Home

 Headed out on a journey during “that time of the month,” or maybe just taking a quick flight for spring break?
-Wondering what to pack for an adventure trip to a third-world?
 Looking for tips for staying healthy “down there” while trekking through the Himalayas, or splashing through the coast of Florida?

 Let’s face it; travel may be fun and adventurous, but it often wreaks havoc on our health.
 Constipation, lack of hygiene and ‘modern comforts’, poor sleep, and digestive distress are just a few of the culprits.
 But let’s focus on the area of your body you can keep healthy with a little planning and attention.